schlepfilter/nodp/doc/Intro.md

 You can see this working example listed as "intro" at https://nodpexamples.github.io

 That piece of code is small but dense: it features management of multiple events and behaviors with proper separation of concerns and even caching of responses.
 The functional style made the code look more declarative than imperative.
 We are not giving a sequence of instructions to execute, but we are just telling what something is by defining relationships among events and behaviors.
-For instance, we told the computer that users is the offset-counts behavior combined with the latest response behavior.
+For instance, we told the computer that users is the `offset-counts` behavior combined with the `response` behavior.

-Notice also the impressive absence of control flow elements such as if, for and while.
-Instead, we have event functions such as filter, reduce, <> and many more to control the flow of an event-driven program.
+Notice also the impressive absence of control flow elements such as `if`, `for` and `while`.
+Instead, we have event functions such as `filter`, `reduce`, `<>` and many more to control the flow of an event-driven program.
 This toolset of functions gives you more power in less code.

 <!-- TODO add "What comes next" section -->